-The L9313 uses a voltage feed, current sense architecture; thus, the transmit gain is a transconductance.
-The L9313 transconductance is set via a single external resistor, and this device is designed for optimal performance with a transconductance set at 300 V/A.
+The L9311 uses a voltage feed, current sense architecture; thus, the transmit gain is a transconductance.
+The L9311 transconductance is set via a single external resistor, and this device is designed for optimal performance with a transconductance set at 300 V/A.

-The L9313 offers an option for a single-ended to differential receive gain of either 8 or 2.
+The L9311 offers an option for a single-ended to differential receive gain of either 8 or 2.
 These options are mask programmable at the factory and are selected by choice of part number.
+The L9311A has a gain of 8 and the L9311G has a gain of 2.

 A receive gain of 8 is more appropriate when choosing a first-generation type codec where termination impedance, hybrid balance, and overall gains are set by external analog filters.
 The higher gain is typically required for synthesization of complex termination impedance.

 A receive gain of 2 is more appropriate when choosing a third-generation type codec.
 Third-generation codecs will synthesize termination impedance, set hybrid balance, and set overall gains.
 To accomplish these functions, third-generation codecs typically have both analog and digital gain filters.
-For optimal signal-tonoise performance, it is best to operate the codec at a higher gain level.
-If the SLIC then provides a high gain, the SLIC output may be saturated causing clipping distortion of the signal at tip and ring.
-To avoid this situation, with a higher-gain SLIC, external resistor dividers are used.
-These external components are not necessary with the lower gain offered by the L9313.
+For optimal signal-to-noise performance, it is best to operate the codec at a higher gain level.
+If the SLIC then provides a high gain, the SLIC output may be saturated, causing clipping distortion of the signal at tip and ring.
+To avoid this situation with a higher-gain SLIC, external resistor dividers are used.
+These external components are not necessary with the lower gain offered by the L9311.